Relative p-adic Hodge theory, II: Imperfect period rings: Imperfect period rings: an axiomatic approach

 induced by $\iota_F$ is an isomorphism satisfying the cocycle condition.
 Since $\breve{\bC}^{[s,r]}_\psi$ is coherent, Remark~\ref{R:noetherian pseudoflat} implies that $M'$ is a pseudocoherent $\Gamma$-module over $\breve{\bC}^{[s,r]}_\psi$.
 This yields the desired result. \end{proof}

-\begin{lemma} For $r,s$ with $0<s \leq r$, the following statements hold. \begin{enumerate} \item[(a)] Base extension of pseudocoherent $\Gamma$-modules from $\breve{\bC}^{[s,r]}_\psi$ to $\tilde{\bC}^{[s,r]}_{\psi}$ is an equivalence of exact tensor categories. \item[(b)] Every strictly finitely presented $\Gamma$-module over $\tilde{\bC}^{[s,r]}_{\psi}$ is pseudocoherent. \end{enumerate} \end{lemma} \begin{proof} By Lemma~\ref{L:Gamma equivalences2a}, the base extension functor is fully faithful and its essential image include all objects whose underlying modules descent to pseudocoherent modules over $\breve{\bC}^{[s,r]}_\psi$.
+\begin{lemma} For $r,s$ with $0<s \leq r$, the following statements hold. \begin{enumerate} \item[(a)] Base extension of pseudocoherent $\Gamma$-modules from $\breve{\bC}^{[s,r]}_\psi$ to $\tilde{\bC}^{[s,r]}_{\psi}$ is an equivalence of exact tensor categories. \item[(b)] Every finitely presented $\tilde{\bC}^{[s,r]}_{\psi}$-module with $\Gamma$-structure is \'etale-stably pseudocoherent. \end{enumerate} \end{lemma} \begin{proof} By Lemma~\ref{L:Gamma equivalences2a}, the base extension functor is fully faithful and its essential image include all objects whose underlying modules descent to pseudocoherent modules over $\breve{\bC}^{[s,r]}_\psi$.
 In particular, in the course of proving essential surjectivity, we may pass freely from $\psi$ to $\psi_{(n)}$ for some conveniently large $n$.